Laksen/LD46/doc/game.md

 - Isometric
 - Turn based
-- Stuff
+- Magic!

-CX moves from point A towards point B every turn.
+VIP moves from point A towards point B every turn.
 It's your job to keep it alive.

 To do so you have a team of 4 characters specialized in each of their own field: